aaronbieber/bitdepth.show/content/episodes/bd003-has-the-internet-changed-how-we-consume-art.md

 ---
-title: "Has the internet changed how we consume art?"
+title: "BD003: Has the internet changed how we consume art?"
 date: 2022-10-16T11:39:23-04:00
 ---